The Crusades & Liberal Islam

 imagine if in some paralel universe it was the Christians who were oppressed in this world, would they just lay down and die? no. violence will be met with violence, whether we condone it or not. if the West stops it’s aggressions and oppression then the extremists will loose any justification to commit attrocities anywhere in this world. peace on earth, may it come someday.

-20. Paul Dale Says:
+20. Paul Dale says:

 Hassan . . . what can you do?!?
 Maybe stop staying things such as this: “as long as the West continues its oppression for Muslims around the world”, “the West stops it’s aggressions and oppression”.
 This is a perfect example of the complete lack of objectivity, and apparent inability of even educated Muslims to serparate one’s self from religion.